looker-open-source/sdk-codegen/README.md

 ## Using existing, pre-generated SDKs

 When a specific language SDK has been developed, Looker makes that SDK available using the standard package manager for by that platform.
-Currently, there are two client language SDKs Looker has deployed to package managers.
-If you want to use our Python or Node/Typescript/Javascript SDKs, you don't need to run the generator in this repository at all.
-You can add it using `pip` or `node/yarn` and start writing your Looker SDK application.

-### Installing the Python SDK

-Instructions for using the Looker SDK for Python are at <https://pypi.org/project/looker-sdk>.
-The source for this package's documentation is at [python/README.rst](python/README.rst).

-### Installing the Typescript/Javascript SDK

-Instructions for the Looker SDK for Typescript/Javascript are at <https://www.npmjs.com/package/@looker/sdk>.
-The source for this package's documentation is at [packages/sdk/README.md](packages/sdk/README.md).
+Currently, the [Python SDK](python) and the [Typescript SDK](packages/sdk) can be installed from their respective package managers by following the instructions in their readmes.

+For the other SDKs in this repository, you can copy and paste the source code into a module for your own project.
+Every SDK will eventually have a deployed package version.

-If you do want to use the generation options for another language, read on.
+If you want to use the generation options for an SDK, read on.

 ## Generating an API language binding